Andar (Pashtun tribe)

-Andars living in the Andar District of Ghazni Province (Afghanistan) and surrounding areas consist of five main clans: Jalalzai, Lakankhel, Brahimzai, Bazikhel and Peerkhail.
+Andars living in the Andar District of Ghazni Province (Afghanistan) and surrounding areas consist of five main clans: Jalalzai, Musakhail,Lakankhel, Brahimzai, Bazikhel and Peerkhail.
 The Andar were organized by an elder referred to as Khanay Baba around early 19th century and started an armed conquest of reclaiming the present Paktia and Ghazni areas from the Hazara ethnic group.
 This also coincided with the Afghan British wars and when Amir Abdul Rahman reached a compromise with the British, he further supported Andar (and other supporting Pashtoon tribes) to reclaim the Daya, Malistan and Ajiristan districts from Hazaras.
 During this era, a military commander known as Sepah Salar (highest military rank in the then army) Sher Ahmad Khan was notable for leading many years of successful conquests.

 In the meantime, Andars participated in the ongoing war against the British.
 Famous among the Andar military leaders in the war against the British were Mullah Mushk-e Alam in Ghazni area and Haji Abdul Razaq in Waziristan.
 Both men are still remembered as great leaders to this day.

 Traditionally, the Andar specialized in construction and maintenance of qanats.

 Some Andar tribesmen are living in Bahlol Khel, Badaber area of Peshawar.
 The hujra in Bahlol Khel is still called "Da Andaro Hujra" The history of this hujra is 600 years old.
 Some notable Andar are Tawas Khan who was the elder of Andar Qom in Bahlol Khel.
 Than his son Muhammad Azam Khan was his successor.
 Danish Khan, Mian Gul, Haji Gohar Ali Khan, Musa Khan, Masroor Hussain Khan etc. are the notable amongst Andar Qom of Badaber Bahlol Khel.